top of page

 of having to perform to belong…

-of shrinking yourself to keep connection…
+of shrinking yourself or pretending to keep connection…

 Stand up and walk.